Network in your field

 N.J.
 Marketing Education Assn.
 (NJMEA)

-NJCA is an organization of classical educators working to advance the cause of classical studies.
+NJCA is an organization for educators working to advance the cause of classical studies, the Latin and Greek languages and the study of Greco-Roman mythology.
 Members are teachers from elementary grades through college in public, private, and parochial schools.
-Member benefits include fall and spring meetings, newsletters, and a placement service.
+Member benefits include fall and spring meetings, scholarship offerings, newsletters, materials, resources, mentoring, and a placement service.
 Dues: $20 per year; $10 for retired and student members.
-Visit http://chss2.montclair.edu/classics/njca/njca.html for more information.
-To join, contact John Rathgeb, NJCA treasurer, Kinnelon High School, 121 Kinnelon Rd., Kinnelon, NJ 07405; email@example.com.
+Visit the association website at http://njclassics.org for more information.
+To join, contact Marlene Weiner, NJCA treasurer, 27 Wordsworth Road, Brick, NJ 08724; firstname.lastname@example.org.

 ENGLISH LANGUAGE LEARNERS